 Payment by one IFS User Group if for their sole benefit of their respective members, but made available to all IFS User Group members.

-Any combination of the above methods of cost distribution or another developed by JIC or IFS User Groups or their respective members and approved by JIC Representatives.
+Any combination of the above methods of cost distribution or another developed by the IFS Advisory Committee or IFS User Group or their respective members and approved by the IFS Advisory Committee

 Section 5.
-JIC Representatives shall be the final authority to allow or disallow Change/Enhancement Requests and/or Development Projects.
+Authority to Approve The IFS Advisory Committee shall be the final authority to allow or disallow Change/Enhancement Requests and/or Development Projects.

-Section 6.
-IFS User Group members shall agree to these Rules and Regulations as long as they are using the IFS/IFSpi software.

-Section 7.
-Changes to the Rules and Regulations of the Joint IFS Committee will require a sixty

-(60) day notice to the full membership before they can be put to a vote at an All IFS Users meeting.

-Section 8.
-Each IFS user group agrees to pay the dues established by the MnCCC Joint Powers Organization as provided for in Article IV, Section 2.
-In addition, the Maintenance and Support Contract shall be ratified by the Governing Board of each member agency within 90 days after signing by the MnCCC Joint Powers Organization and the JIC Chair.
-Voting rights and enhancement rights will be placed on hold for agencies without a ratification statement on file after the 90-day period unless this is waived by the JIC Chair due to extenuating circumstances.
-Member agencies may not submit requests for participatory enhancements without a contract ratification on file with the MnCCC Joint Powers Organization.
-Member agencies must promptly pay their assigned rates for Maintenance and Support when billed by the MnCCC Joint Powers Organization.

 Article VI Ownership

-JIC, on behalf of the IFS User Groups and their respective members, agrees to designate the MnCCC Joint Powers Organization as the owner of IFS/IFSpi for purposes of establishing ownership and copyright on behalf of JIC and the IFS User Groups and their respective members for the duration of the arrangement between JIC and the IFS User Groups and their respective members and MnCCC in an administrative capacity as outlined in these Rules and Regulations.
+The IFS Advisory Committee, on behalf of the IFS User Group and its members, agrees to designate MnCCC as the owner of IFS/IFSpi for purposes of establishing ownership and copyright on behalf of the IFS Advisory Committee and the IFS User Group for the duration of the arrangement between the IFS Advisory Committee and the IFS User Group and MnCCC in an administrative capacity as outlined in these Rules and Regulations.

 Article VII Termination

 Section 1.
 IFS User Group Member Termination.
-Termination of Services Agreement with the current vendor, termination of membership in an IFS User Group, and termination of use of IFS/IFSpi software shall release the individual IFS User Group member from these Rules and Regulations forfeiting all interest in and rights to IFS/IFSpi software.
+Termination of Services Agreement with the current vendor, termination of membership in an IFS User Group, and/or termination of use of IFS/IFSpi software shall release the individual IFS User Group member from these Rules and Regulations, forfeiting all interest in and rights to IFS/IFSpi software.
 The IFS User Group Member will retain the right and license to use the IFS software system in its current form at the time of termination.
-They will not be entitled to any further upgrades or enhancements unless they have already paid for the upgrades prior to termination.
+They will not be entitled to any further upgrades or enhancements, except for those which have already paid for prior to termination.

+An individual IFS User must send a written notification to MnCCC by April 1 in order to terminate use of IFS/IFSpi software at midnight on December 31 of that same year.

+Other notifications may be required by the IFS User and the current vendor.

 Section 2.
-IFS User Group Member Termination Notification.
-An individual IFS User must send a written notification to their respective IFS User Group who will notify MnCCC by April 1st in order to terminate use of IFS/IFSpi software at midnight on December 31st of that same year.

-Other notifications may be required by the IFS User and the current vendor.

-Section 3.
 IFS User Group Termination.
-Termination of participation in these Rules and Regulations by an IFS User Group and their respective members shall be allowed when all
+Termination of participation in these Rules and Regulations shall be allowed when all

-respective members of the IFS User Group have executed termination as set forth in Article VII, Sections 1 and 2.
-Should an IFS User Group terminate under this Section, a respective IFS User Group member can choose to become a member of another IFS User Group that is participating in these Rules and Regulations.
+respective members of the IFS User Group have executed termination as set forth in this article.